top of page

 My Story

-I’ve been interviewed on ‘Good Morning America’, CNN, the Diane Rehm Show, Voice of America, Radio Free Asia, and NPR.
-When I’m not in writing mode, I’m at Chocolate Chocolate, a sweet boutique in Washington, DC breaking bonbons with customers.
+I've been interviewed on 'Good Morning America', CNN, the Diane Rehm Show, Voice of America, Radio Free Asia, and NPR.
+(Secret: I'm always more nervous than I look!)

 bottom of page